 Mis à jour : 16 juil.
 2020

 The profession remains committed to keeping you on track in your journey to becoming a CPA.
-In light of the physical-distancing restrictions in place in some provinces until June 30, the profession is announcing some changes to the June 2020 CPA preparatory course assessments, including assessment delivery, the schedule, requirements, and the timing of future communications.
+In light of the continued impacts of COVID-19, the profession is providing updated information on the August 2020 CPA preparatory course assessments, including assessment delivery, the schedule, requirements, the timing of future communications and a request for feedback.

-As previously communicated, these national assessments will no longer take place in-person at exam writing centres but will be delivered remotely.
-Students will write their assessments at home using their own computers on the evaluation dates and times specified below.
-The assessments will be administered through the D2L DropBox.
+The August 2020 assessments will not take place in-person at exam writing centres but will be delivered remotely.
+Students will write their assessments at home or another remote location using their own computers on the evaluation dates and times specified below.
 To prepare to write your assessment, ensure that you have:

 · reliable Internet access